 The Wealden Iron Research Group’s first involvement in experimental iron smelting goes back to 1969 when one of the Group’s original convenors, Henry Cleere, conducted a series of smelts at Horam in East Sussex.
 More information about his project can be seen by following this link.

-In the 1980s a new site was developed at Pippingford, near Wych Cross.
+From 1986 a new site was developed at Pippingford, near Wych Cross.

 Experimental smelting in the Weald in the 21st Century

 The Weald is an area of land in southern England stretching approximately 160km E-W and varying from 30 to 55km N-S. It lies within the three counties of Kent, Sussex and Surrey, stretching from the coast at Hythe in the east to a little beyond Haslemere in the west.
 Geologically it consists of deposits of clay and sandstone, located between the chalk hills of the North and South Downs.
 The name ‘Weald’ has the same origin as the German word wald meaning ‘forest’ which reflects the abundance of one of the raw materials needed for early ironmaking, wood to make charcoal.

 From the late Iron Age until the end of the Middle Ages, iron was smelted in the Weald in bloomery furnaces.
 Nearly 700 bloomery sites are known in the Weald, and it has been possible to ascribe an approximate date to about a quarter of these.
 About 60% of these dated sites are from the period of the Roman occupation, and most occur between 43 – 300AD.

 The Wealden Iron Research Group (WIRG) is conducting a programme of experiments intended to replicate the bloomery smelting process used in the Weald during the Roman occupation.
 What follows is a description of the materials and processes used, together with analyses of the ore and products.